-- Objective 1.01A: The Hernando County 2040 Comprehensive Growth Strategy Plan provides the principles for guiding land development activities in the County and describes the related programs and strategies that provide the overall guidance for implementing the Plan. - Strategy 1.01A(1): Hernando County shall utilize this Plan as a guiding document for land use decisions, related funding priorities, to identify and program public infrastructure needs, for protection of the built and natural environment, and to promote community improvement initiatives. - Strategy 1.01A(2): The adopted Public Participation Process of the Hernando County Board of County Commissioners and the Hernando County Local Planning Agency will be designed to ensure adequate opportunity for public participation in the planning process.
-These procedures may be evaluated and revised as needed to ensure full transparency and public participation. - Strategy 1.01A(3): Hernando County shall review this Plan a minimum of every seven years to ensure compliance with the most current Florida Statutes governing growth management and Plan content.
+p. tł he Hernando County 2040 Comprehensive Growth Strategy Plan rovides the principles for guiding land development activities in ne County and describes the related programs and strategies that rovide the overall guidance for implementing the Plan.
+Strategy 1.01A(1): Hernando County shall utilize this Plan as a guiding document for land use decisions, related funding priorities, to identify and program public infrastructure needs, for protection of the built and natural environment, and to promote community improvement initiatives.
+Strategy 1.01A(2): The adopted Public Participation Process of the Hernando County Board of County Commissioners and the Hernando County Local Planning Agency will be designed to ensure adequate opportunity for public participation in the planning process.
+These procedures may be established , evaluated and revised as needed to ensure full transparency and public participation.
+Strategy 1.01A(3): Hernando County shall review this Plan a minimum of every seven years to ensure compliance with the most current Florida Statutes governing growth management and Plan content.
+Strategy 1.01A(4): A simple majority vote by the Hernando County Board of County Commissioners shall be required to amend the Comprehensive Growth Strategy Plan, its implementing ordinances or land development approvals.
+Strategy 1.01A(5): Proposed development orders will be reviewed for overall consistency with the general intent of the Comprehensive Plan growth strategies.
+Consistency with each individual goal, objective or strategy is not required.
+Strategy 1.01A(6): Within one (1) year of the effective date of the 2040 Plan, Hernando County will review the Future Land Use Map for potential revisions that are necessary to accommodate anticipated land use for the Year 2040.
+The Future Land Use Map will also be reviewed in conjunction with the Evaluation and Appraisals of the Plan.